 Inspiration

 He draws inspiration from renowned painters of past centuries (Leonardo da Vinci, the Pre-Raphaelites, and the Impressionists), whose vision of natural human beauty aligns with his perception of the beauty canons of past times.
-He is also inspired by vintage aesthetuc - not only in fashion or costume, but in mood, in light, in how beauty is treated: less gloss, more nuance; sensuality, tenderness without vulgarity.
+He is also inspired by vintage aesthetic - not only in fashion or costume, but in mood, in light, in how beauty is treated: less gloss, more nuance; sensuality, tenderness without vulgarity.

 This has shaped his visual language, and as a result, his photographs are often described as paintings rather than traditional photography.